 Crafted with native materials, the home reads contemporary, inviting and sophisticated.
 The feeling was extended to the kitchen, with its dramatic drop-down ceiling tiled with large, reflective white porcelain sheets suspended some 20 feet below the formal ceiling.
 “The suspended ceiling was born out of practicality and necessity,” Randy says, adding that determining how to light the island was a challenge when blueprinting the home.
 “This led us to hang a false ceiling from steel beams, and then finding a way to decorate it to match the kitchen motif.”

 For seamlessness, they wrapped the side panels of the suspended ceiling in oak to match the flooring, and added the gleaming tiles.
-They hung shimmering glass and chrome fixtures to illuminate the waterfall white-quartz-topped island below, a design by Eugenio.
-Eugenio assisted with every design detail, from uniquely sized drawers around the island to hide plates, bowls, silverware, trash bins, and more, to hardware.
+They hung shimmering glass and chrome fixtures to illuminate the waterfall white-quartz-topped island below, designed by the Dallas team.
+The team assisted with every design detail, from uniquely sized drawers around the island to hide plates, bowls, silverware, trash bins, and more, to hardware.

 But perhaps the most beautiful element is the Aster Cucine cabinetry, an easy decision for Randy and Mena, whose primary goal for their kitchen was for it to have a sleek, elegant aesthetic that reads museum-quality throughout.
 “One of the main reasons we chose this kitchen design, beyond its cool factor, was to create a 20-foot wall of white high gloss lacquer that showcased our kitchen like fine Italian furniture,” Randy says.
 “This approach, with sliding cabinet doors, was an easy way to hide appliances and kitchen goods.”

-Together, Eugenio and Randy created a kitchen that the Whaleys will treasure for years to come.
-“Eugenio made things easy,” Randy says, pointing out that he, “was terrific throughout the entire design phase, adding tremendous insights and value across all aspects of the kitchen design.”
+Together, the design team and Randy created a kitchen that the Whaley’s will treasures for years to come.
+“The Dallas Design team made things easy,” Randy says, pointing out that they “were terrific throughout the entire design phase, adding tremendous insights and value across all aspects of the kitchen design.”

 In addition to helping the Whaleys create their dream kitchen, the couple also tapped Cantoni designer Nicole George for their interiors and finish out.
 Check out the full home tour, here.